transientskp/tkp/documentation/source/database/assoc.rst

 presented.

-Each measurement (that is, a set of coordinates, a shape, and a flux) taken is inserted into the ``extractedsources`` table.
+Each measurement (that is, a set of coordinates, a shape, and a flux) taken is inserted into the ``extractedsource`` table.
 Many such measurements may be taken from a single image, either due to "blind" source finding (that is, automatically attempting to locate islands of significant bright pixels), or by a user-requested fit to a specific position.

-The association procedure knits together ("associates") the measurements in ``extractedsources`` which are believed to originate from a single astronomical source.
-Each such source is given an entry in the ``runningcatalog`` table which ties together all of the measurements.
+The association procedure knits together ("associates") the measurements in ``extractedsource`` which are believed to originate from a single astronomical source.
+Each such source is given an entry in the ``runningcatalog`` table which ties together all of the measurements by means of the ``assocxtrsource`` table.
 Thus, an entry in ``runningcatalog`` can be thought of as a reference to the lightcurve of a particular source.

 Each lightcurve may be composed of measurements in one or more frequency bands (as defined in the ``frequencyband`` table).
 Within each band flux